carolzhou/multiPhATE2/README.md

 #### CAUTIONS

-1) We have detected an issue with PHANOTATE/fastpath.
-There appears to be a system-dependent problem in compiling fastpath, which disables PHANOTATE.
-This error occurs on some systems but not others.
-If running multiPhate.py yields an error message "IndexError: list index out of range" in phate_geneCallPhage.py, line 216, please disable phanotate in your multiPhate.config file (phanotate_calls='false', and gene_caller='\<your choice other than phanotate\>'), and continue evaluating multiPhATE without PHANOTATE for the time being.
-When this issue has been resolved we will upload a patched code and will delete this message from the README.
-Thank you.

-2) multiPhATE2 has not been tested on Windows.
+1) multiPhATE2 has not been tested on Windows.

-#### PLANNED FURTHER DEVELOPMENT
+#### PUBLICATION

-Plans include adding additional functionality to the pipeline:
-1) Additional hmm databases.
-2) Computing data files for a reference genome comprising each gene's closest homologs in each of the other specified genomes.
-3) Creating hmm profiles (via hmmbuild) for each of a reference genome's genes + closest homologs.
-4) Implementing optional "custom" databases for blasting or doing hmm analysis.
-(Actually, you can do custom blast now by substituting your custom nucleotide blast database for the refseq_gene_blast process, or substituting your custom protein blast database for one of the protein processes (swissprot, nr, refseq_protein, or ncbi_virus_protein), by specifying the location of your custom database in the multiPhate.config file and turning the corresponding annotation process to 'true'.)
+If you use multiPhATE in your research, kindly reference our paper:  "multiPhATE: bioinformatics pipeline for functional annotation of phage isolates", by Carol E Zhou, Stephanie A Malfatti, Jeffrey A Kimbrel, Casandra W Philipson, Katelyn E McNair, Theron C Hamilton, Robert A Edwards, and Brian E Souza; Bioinformatics, 2019, https://doi.org/10.1093/bioinformatics/btz258.
+If you run PHANOTATE "under the hood" as your primary gene caller, please also reference, "PHANOTATE: a novel approach to gene identification in phage genomes", by Katelyn McNair, Carol Zhou, Elizabeth A Dinsdale, Brian Souza, and Robert A Edwards, Bioinformatics, 2019, https://doi.org/10.1093/bioinformatics/btz265.

 Feel free to report bugs or problems, or to suggest future improvements, by posting an issue on the project github page (click on the Issues tab), or by emailing the developers at:  zhou4@llnl.gov.
 Thank you for using multiPhATE.

-#### PUBLICATION

-If you use multiPhATE in your research, kindly reference our paper:  "multiPhATE: bioinformatics pipeline for functional annotation of phage isolates", by Carol E Zhou, Stephanie A Malfatti, Jeffrey A Kimbrel, Casandra W Philipson, Katelyn E McNair, Theron C Hamilton, Robert A Edwards, and Brian E Souza; Bioinformatics, 2019, https://doi.org/10.1093/bioinformatics/btz258.
-If you run PHANOTATE "under the hood", please also reference, "PHANOTATE: a novel approach to gene identification in phage genomes", by Katelyn McNair, Carol Zhou, Elizabeth A Dinsdale, Brian Souza, and Robert A Edwards, Bioinformatics, 2019, https://doi.org/10.1093/bioinformatics/btz265.

-multiPhATE2 v.1.5
+multiPhATE2 v.1.9